 Fees can be paid with cash, check, money order or credit card.
 Checks should be made payable to Manager of Finance.

+Once your inspections are completed, return to the Department of Excise and Licenses office.
 Your license will be issued when the following actions are taken:

 At the time your license is issued, you will be given a peddler's photo ID.